My Mother and I: A Radio Interview on Anorexia

 A few weeks ago, I travelled to my father's house in Bristol, where my mother and I recorded an interview about my anorexia for the BBC Radio Scotland series ‘A Life in Limbo'.
-It focuses on my mother's life, and how it was ‘put on hold' by my illness, and discusses the beginning of my anorexia, what sustained it, and how it ended.
-The interview is transcribed below.
+We talked about my mother's life and how it was ‘put on hold' by my illness, and about the beginning of my anorexia, what sustained it, and how it ended.
+Here's a transcript of the interview.

 Clare English: Hello, I'm Clare English, and in this series of A Life in Limbo I hear from people whose lives have been put on hold because of factors beyond their control.
 Sue Blackmore knows all about that: she spent ten years watching her beloved teenage daughter slowly self-destruct.
 Emily was anorexic.
 At one point, her weight dropped to below six stone.
 But despite the punishment she was meting out on her body, she attained a First-class degree in French and German at Oxford University.
 The academic achievement marked the physical and psychological pain Emily was inflicting on herself and her mother.
 Sue seemed unable to do anything to stop her daughter's decline, until she delivered a devastating ultimatum.
 Both Sue Blackmore and Emily Troscianko are with me now, in Emily's father's home in Bristol.
 It's lovely to see you both on such a fine day, looking so happy and healthy.

 CE: Let's start with you, Emily, right at the beginning, and explain to me when you first slipped into anorexia.